cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Java does not allow declaring different types as part of the same declaration. ex :- double num1, int num2 = 0;

+A byte is smaller than a char.

+The instance variables, constructor, and method names can appear in any order within a class declaration.

+The finalize() method may not be called, such as if your program crashes.
+However, it is guaranteed to be called no more than once.

+byte and short do not store values with decimal points.

+Integer is the name of a class in Java.
+While it is bad practice to use the name of a class as your local variable name, this is legal. ex:- int Integer = 0;

+It is not legal to use a reserved word as a variable name.
+All of the primitives including int are reserved words. ex:- Integer int = 0;(does not compile).

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.